said-lourhaoui/DAG-scheduling/README.md

 [2] S. AlEbrahim and I. Ahmad, “Task scheduling for heterogeneous computing systems,” The Journal of Supercomputing, vol. 73, no. 6, 2313–2338, 2017

-[3] Hunold Sascha, Casanova Henri and Suter Fr ´ed´ eric.
+[3] Hunold Sascha, Casanova Henri and Suter Frederic.
 (2011). ”From Simulation to Experiment:
 A Case Study on Multiprocessor Task Scheduling”.
 IEEE International Symposium on Parallel and Distributed ProcessingWorkshops and Phd Forum.
 665-672.
 10.1109/IPDPS.2011.201.